 No Aare bag yet?

-If you watch experienced rafters, you’ll notice that most of them have a colorful dry bag slung over their shoulder.
+If you watch experienced rafters or swimmers, you’ll notice that most of them have a colorful dry bag slung over their shoulder.
 The waterproof bag keeps clothes and valuables dry if they happen to land in the river.
-The “Bärnhard” Aare bag – available in red and yellow – is not only practical but also quite stylish.
+The “Bernadette” Aare bag – available in dark red and blue – is not only practical but also quite stylish.
 We especially like its extra compartment for valuables, as well as the printed map of the Aare Loop with all the points where you can access and exit the river.
-The “Bärnhard” is available for CHF 35 in the Bern.com online shop or at the Tourist Information at Bern main station (open 365 days a year, Monday to Saturday from 9:00 a.m. to 7:00 p.m., Sundays and holidays from 9:00 a.m. to 6:00 p.m.).
+It’s available for CHF 35 in the Bern.com online shop or at the Tourist Information at Bern main station (open 365 days a year, Monday to Saturday from 9:00 a.m. to 5:00 p.m., Sundays and holidays from 9:00 a.m. to 2:15 p.m.).

 GRAB THE DEAL